 The Prince of Jockeys: The Life of Isaac Burns Murphy By Pellom McDaniels III

-September 15, 1890, the Kentucky Post, Covington’s daily newspaper, printed its first edition.
+On September 15, 1890, the Kentucky Post, Covington’s daily newspaper, printed its 1st edition.
 The newspaper was small and inexpensive, four pages for two cents a copy.
-Nevertheless, it found a ready niche and grew, pursuing a policy of fighting for the working classes.
-In 1899 and 1900, the Kentucky Post published many different editions covering the turbulent campaign, election, and assassination of Gov. William Goebel.
-The owner, Edward Willis Scripps, created forty-five such “penny papers” from coast to coast.
+Nevertheless, it found a ready niche and grew by fighting for the working classes.
+In 1899 and 1900, the Kentucky Post published many editions covering the turbulent campaign, election, and assassination of Governor W. Goebel.
+The owner, Edward Willis Scripps, created forty-five such “penny papers” from coast to coast and became very rich.

-September 15, 1951, Police Officer William M. Carrico, Sr., Carrollton Police Department, was shot and killed while responding to a disturbance call at an ex-convict’s home.
+September 15, 1951, Police Officer William M. Carrico, Sr., Carrollton Police Department died while responding to a disturbance call at an ex-convict’s home.
 As Officer Carrico and his partner were driving towards the suspect’s house, the ex-convict shot Officer Carrico with a high powered rifle through the windshield, striking him in the head.

-September 15, 1973, Commonwealth Stadium hosted their first UK football game.
+September 15, 1973, Commonwealth Stadium hosted their 1st UK football game.
 The Wildcats defeated the Virginia Tech Hokies 31-26.
-Fran Curci coached future NFL players such as Sonny Collins, Warren Bryant and Doug Kotar during the 1973 season.
+Fran Curci coached future NFL players Sonny Collins, Warren Bryant, and Doug Kotar during this season.

-September 15, 1976, the Louisville Colonels and the Spirits of St. Louis were bought for $3.3 million each by the National Basketball Association (NBA) owners.
-Due to escalating player salaries and lack of television contracts, most American Basketball Association (ABA) teams were in danger of folding.
-The six strongest ABA teams tried to merge, but the NBA owners would only allow the Nuggets, Pacers, Spurs and Nets to join.
+On September 15, 1976, the National Basketball Association (NBA) owners paid $3.3 million for the Louisville Colonels and $3.3 million for the Spirits of St. Louis.
+The American Basketball Association (ABA) teams faced escalating player salaries and lacked television contracts so the six strongest ABA teams tried to merge, but the NBA owners only allowed the Nuggets, Pacers, Spurs, and Nets to join.

-September 15, 1978, 36-year-old Muhammad Ali gets the heavyweight title back by beating Leon Spinks in a 15-round unanimous decision, making him the first man to reign as champion three times.
-After this fight, Ali retires for the first of two times.
+On September 15, 1978, 36-year-old Muhammad Ali won the heavyweight title back by beating Leon Spinks in a 15-round unanimous decision, making him the 1st man to reign as champion three times.
+After this fight, Ali retired for the first of two times.

 September 15, 1989, Robert Penn Warren of Guthrie, in Todd County, passed away.
 From the 1950s until his death from cancer, Warren lived in Connecticut and at his summer home in Vermont.
-He is buried at Stratton, Vermont and at his request, a memorial marker is situated in the Warren family gravesite in Guthrie.
+He rests in Stratton, Vermont; however, a memorial marker is situated in the Warren family gravesite in Guthrie at his request.

 Kentucky Trivia: In 1921, Mr. Warren, 16, suffered a severe injury that led to his eye removal.
-In the same year, a magazine published his first poem while serving in the Citizens Military Training Corps at Fort Knox.
-No longer able to serve due to his missing eye, Mr. Warren entered Vanderbilt University and graduated in 1925 Summa Cum Laude, Phi Beta Kappa, and was a Founder’s Medalist.
-In 1939, he published his first novel, Night Rider.
+In the same year, a magazine published his 1st poem while he attended the Citizens Military Training Corps, Fort Knox.
+Because of the eye, Mr. Warren entered Vanderbilt University and graduated in 1925 summa cum laude, Phi Beta Kappa, and as a Founder’s Medalist.
+In 1939, he published his 1st novel, Night Rider.

-September 15, 2007, The Green Monkey made his racing debut in a six-furlong maiden race at Belmont Park in Elmont, New York.
-He was made the 2–5 betting favorite but the colt finished third.
-The Green Monkey was bought for $16,000,000 in 2006.
-His lifetime record was 3-0-0-1.
+On September 15, 2007, the Green Monkey made his racing debut in a six-furlong maiden race at Belmont Park in Elmont, NY.
+The public made him the 2–5 betting favorite, but the colt finished 3rd.
+The Green Monkey started his career for $16,000,000 in 2006; and ended with a 3-0-0-1 lifetime record.